 6.8.1.
 Proposed Lot 1 will contain the existing dwelling and associated sheds.
 Access to the site will be via the existing crossing place and internal drive to the dwelling.
 The site is accessed via Heath Road, which is a metalled road of good formation.
 There is no existing roadside drain or culvert at the crossing point location to Lot 1.
 The crossing place has good sight lines in both directions.

-Figure 15: Existing crossing to Lot 1.
+Figure 13: Existing crossing place to the dwelling on Lot 1.